 Swallowing disorders, also called dysphagia, can have a lasting effect on your child’s development and health.
-In Brentwood, California, Celebrations Speech Group, diagnoses swallowing disorders and provides personalized therapy to address the condition.
+In Brentwood and Stockton, California, Celebrations Speech Group, diagnoses swallowing disorders and provides personalized therapy to address the condition.
 If your child coughs or chokes when eating, has food aversions, or other signs of dysphagia, call Celebrations Speech Group or schedule a consultation online today.

 A swallowing disorder, clinically referred to as dysphagia, disrupts the way food or liquid, including saliva, moves from your mouth to your stomach.
 Dysphagia can interfere with any part of the swallowing process, including the oral, pharyngeal, and esophageal phases.

 Oral phase — chewing and moving food or liquid into your throat.
 This could include problems chewing or a sensitive “gag” reflex.